gardener/gardener-metrics-exporter/README.md

 ### Local

-The metrics exporter needs to run against a Gardener enviroment (Kubernetes cluster extendend with `core.gardener.cloud/v1alpha1` api group).
-Such an enviroment can be created by following the instructions the [gardener local setup][].
+The metrics exporter needs to run against a Gardener environment (Kubernetes cluster extendend with `core.gardener.cloud/v1alpha1` api group).
+Such an environment can be created by following the instructions the [gardener local setup][].

-If the current-context of your `$HOME/.kube/config` point to a Gardener enviroment then you can simply run:
+If the current-context of your `$HOME/.kube/config` point to a Gardener environment then you can simply run:

 ```sh
 make start
 ```

 If you plan to pass a specific kubeconfig then you need to build the app locally and pass a kubeconfig to the binary.
-Let's build the app for your enviroment locally and run it.
+Let's build the app for your environment locally and run it.
 The binary will be located in the `./bin` directory of the repository.